-We had unseasonably wet and windy weather during our travels in Lanai but the day got to sail and snorkel Hawaii it was hot and sunny and the seas were calm.
+We had unseasonably wet weather during our time in Hawai but the day we went sailing and snorkeling in Lanai the day was sunny and the seas were calm.

 Just a short jaunt from the Manele Bay Four Seasons Resort is Manele Harbour, the only public habour on the entire island.
 And this is where our catamaran from Maui picked us up for our snorkelling excursion.
 As the boat pulled in, the excitement mounted.
 It was late and there was nobody else at the pier so we thought that maybe we had been forgotten about.
 Seeing the boat brought a double sigh of relief.